PrefectHQ/prefect-openmetadata/docs/install_openmetadata.md

 The challenge with the metadata ingestion is to ensure that this process can be **automated** and can run **reliably**, either on a regular interval, or ad-hoc.
 This is where [Prefect](http://prefect.io/) can help.

-[Prefect 2.0](https://www.prefect.io/blog/introducing-prefect-2-0/) is a general-purpose orchestration and dataflow coordination platform allowing you to build, run, schedule, and operationalize your dataflow at scale.
+[Prefect](https://www.prefect.io/guide/blog/the-global-coordination-plane/) is a general-purpose orchestration and dataflow coordination platform allowing you to build, run, schedule, and operationalize your dataflow at scale.
 It supports both [batch and streaming workflows](https://discourse.prefect.io/t/how-to-use-prefect-2-0-for-streaming-and-event-driven-use-cases/1000) and provides an excellent developer experience allowing you to run your flows locally and seamlessly move to production and to Cloud when you’re ready.

 Among [many other features](https://www.prefect.io/opensource/v2/), it natively supports:

 - dynamic runtime-discoverable and modular workflows,
 - passing data between tasks,
-- running your workflows on [various execution platforms](https://orion-docs.prefect.io/concepts/flow-runners/) (on-prem, cloud, Docker, Kubernetes) while maintaining privacy via a [hybrid execution model](https://www.prefect.io/why-prefect/hybrid-model/),
+- running your workflows on various execution platforms (on-prem, cloud, Docker, Kubernetes, serverless containers, and more) while maintaining privacy via a [hybrid execution model](https://www.prefect.io/why-prefect/hybrid-model/),
-- scaling out for parallel and concurrent execution with [async, Dask, and Ray](https://orion-docs.prefect.io/concepts/task-runners/),
+- scaling out for parallel and concurrent execution with [async, Dask, and Ray](https://docs.prefect.io/concepts/task-runners/),
-- various integrations through [Prefect Collections](https://orion-docs.prefect.io/collections/overview/) - such as this one!
+- various integrations through [Prefect Collections](https://docs.prefect.io/collections/overview/) - such as this one!

 ### Install Prefect